 Electron needs a display driver as it is based on Chromium.
 You cannot execute any of your tests (and Electron will fail to launch) if Chromium cannot find a display driver.
 To fix this issue, we need to use a virtual display driver like Xvfb.

 Xvfb is a virtual framebuffer that enables our tests to run in memory without showing an actual screen.

 On Linux, we need to run the NPM test script via

 xvfb-run yarn <NPM_SCRIPT_NAME> on OS X and Windows Chromium is already correctly configured.

-I really had to invest multiple hours to configure Travis correctly for my application.
-In the end, the time effort was worth it.
+I had to invest multiple hours in configuring Travis for my application.
+In the end, the time and effort were worth it.

-New releases have passed my tests and I can be sure that the basic functionality of the application is working.
+New releases have passed my tests, and I can be sure that the application's basic functionality is working.